rssh/dotty-cps-async/docs/RuntimeAwait.rst

 Note that for most effect systems, the cps transformation is still beneficial because of performance reasons.
 When processing runtime awaits,  an effect interpreter should start all code thunks, including synchronous API usage,
 in the new virtual thread.
-Therefore, a hybrid mode, when effect interpretation is based on non-blocking code, and the system starts a virtual thread only for arguments of hight-order functions, can be more performant.
+Therefore, an hybrid mode, where effect interpretation is based on non-blocking code, and the system starts a virtual thread only for arguments of high-order functions, can be more performant.